-There are 11 new cases of COVID-19 to report in Saskatchewan on August 6, bringing the total to 1,387 cases.
-The new cases are located in the South Central (9), Saskatoon (1) and South West (1) zones.
-Of today’s 11 reported cases, ten are people living in communal living settings.
+There are 11 new cases of COVID-19 to report in Saskatchewan on September 24, bringing the total to 1,846 reported cases.
+The new cases are located in the North West (1), North Central (3), Saskatoon (3), Central East (1), Regina (1) and South East (1) zones.
+One case’s location is pending.

 • 50 per cent of the cases are females and 50 per cent are males.

 • 24 deaths related to COVID-19 have been reported to date.

 • There are: